schlatterbeck/pgapack/docs/sphinx/part2.rst

 evaluation function values into fitness values.

-The ``while`` loop runs the genetic algorithm. :c:func:`PGADone` returns ``PGA_TRUE`` if any of the specified stopping criteria have been met, otherwise ``PGA_FALSE``. :c:func:`PGASelect` performs selection on population ``PGA_OLDPOP``. :c:func:`PGARunMutationAndCrossover` uses the selected strings to create the new population by applying the crossover and mutation operators. :c:func:`PGAEvaluate` and :c:func:`PGAFitness` evaluate and map to fitness values the newly created population. :c:func:`PGAUpdateGeneration` updates the GA iteration count and resets several important internal arrays (don’t forget to call it!). :c:func:`PGAPrintReport` writes out genetic algorithm statistics according to the report options specified.
-Note that the argument to :c:func:`PGAPrintReport` is the old population, since after :c:func:`PGAUpdateGeneration` is called, the newly created population is in ``PGA_OLDPOP``.
+The ``while`` loop runs the genetic algorithm. :c:func:`PGADone` returns :c:macro:`PGA_TRUE` if any of the specified stopping criteria have been met, otherwise :c:macro:`PGA_FALSE`. :c:func:`PGASelect` performs selection on population :c:macro:`PGA_OLDPOP`.  :c:func:`PGARunMutationAndCrossover` uses the selected strings to create the new population by applying the crossover and mutation operators.  :c:func:`PGAEvaluate` and :c:func:`PGAFitness` evaluate and map to fitness values the newly created population.  :c:func:`PGAUpdateGeneration` updates the GA iteration count and resets several important internal arrays (don’t forget to call it!).  :c:func:`PGAPrintReport` writes out genetic algorithm statistics according to the report options specified.
+Note that the argument to :c:func:`PGAPrintReport` is the old population, since after :c:func:`PGAUpdateGeneration` is called, the newly created population is in :c:macro:`PGA_OLDPOP`.
 Finally, :c:func:`PGADestroy` releases any memory allocated by PGAPack when execution is complete.

 The functions :c:func:`PGADone`, :c:func:`PGAUpdateGeneration`, and
 :c:func:`PGAEvaluate` take an MPI communicator (see